ionzero/vouchsafe/vouchsafe-specification.md

 * Chained delegation MAY be implemented by issuing vouches that reference other Vouchsafe vouch tokens.
 In such chains, `purpose` filtering applies at each link (see Section 9).
-* Vouch tokens MUST NOT vouch for another token issued by the same iss.
-If a revision is needed, the correct approach is to issue a revocation targeting the original vouch, followed by a new vouch for the same subject token.
-  Alternatively, multiple vouches for the original token may coexist if they serve different purposes.
 * Vouch tokens may only vouch for other Vouchsafe tokens.
 Non-Vouchsafe tokens MUST be wrapped inside attestations and cannot appear as `sub` in vouch tokens.